PedroBern/django-graphql-auth/docs/contributing.md

 # Contributing

-Thanks for helping improve `django-graphql-auth`!
+Thanks for helping improve Django GraphQL Auth!

 All kinds of contributions are welcome: